rkutyna/OffCampusClark/README.md

 The files/folders nginx, postgres_files, docker, docker-compose.yml, docekrfile, and dot_env_example were taken from https://github.com/ClarkuCSCI/csci220-django

-Credit to Dr. Peter Story for these files, our professor for the class this was created, in part, for.
+Credit to Dr. Peter Story for these files, our professor for the class this was started in.